Grauballe Man: Evidence

 Grauballe Man was initially dated to the late 3rd century BC by analysing the stratigraphic layer of peat that his body was found in.
-This date was subsequently confirmed by radiocarbon dating his liver, the results of which were published in 1955.
+This date was subsequently confirmed by radiocarbon dating his liver, the results of which were published in 1955, giving a date of 321–261 BC.

 Life

 Information about the Grauballe Man's life has been ascertained from his remains.
 His hands were smooth and did not show evidence of hard work, indicating that Grauballe Man was not employed in hard labour such as farming.
 Study of his teeth and jaws indicated that he had suffered from "periods of starvation or a poor state of health during his early childhood."
-The man's skeleton showed signs of significant calcium deficiency, and his spine also suffered the early stages of spondylosis deformans, a generalized disease of aging that is secondary to the degeneration of intervertebral disks.
+The man's skeleton showed signs of significant calcium deficiency, and his spine also suffered the early stages of spondylosis deformans, a generalized disease of ageing that is secondary to the degeneration of intervertebral disks.
 Due to the shrinkage that the corpse suffered in the bog, the man's actual height is not known.
-It is known that he had dark hair, although this too was altered in the bog, and now appears reddish in colour.
+It is known that he had dark hair, although this too was altered in the bog, and now appears reddish.

 Death

-The corpse was not found with any artifacts or any evidence of clothing, indicating that when he died he was entirely naked, or his clothing had deteriorated, something that had also happened with the Tollund Man.
-The actual manner of his death was by having his throat cut from ear to ear, severing his trachea and oesophagus.
+The corpse was not found with any artefacts or any evidence of clothing, indicating that when he died he was entirely naked, or his clothing had deteriorated, something that had also happened with the Tollund Man.
+The actual manner of his death was by having his throat cut from ear to ear, severing his trachea and esophagus.
 Such a wound could not have been self-inflicted, indicating that this was not suicide.
 A damaged area to the skull that was initially thought to have been inflicted by a blow to the head, has since been determined by a CT scan to have been fractured by pressure from the bog long after his death.
 An analysis of the intestines found numerous scleroties of the ergot fungus Claviceps purpurea.
 He was around 30 years old when he died.